Sow & Grow: Root Veg

 Varieties to grow: Parsnip Hollow Crown, Parsnip Gladiator F1, Parsnip White Gem (pictured left)

 An often overlooked member of the root veg family, turnips were once as popular as the potato thanks to their easy cultivation and fast harvest.
-Round in shape and cream, sometimes tinged with purple, in colour, turnips have a deliciously mild radish-like flavour with peppery green tops, delicious baked, mashed, stir-fried or roasted.
+Round in shape and cream and purple in colour, turnips have a deliciously mild radish-like flavour with peppery green tops; tasty baked, mashed, stir-fried or roasted.

 To grow, sow seeds around 1.5cm deep in rows set 40cm apart.
 Once seedlings are established, thin out to 15cm apart and keep well watered.
 If you live in a part of the country prone to frost, protect your seedlings with mulch and cover overnight.
 Don’t allow your turnips to become too large or they will take on an unpleasant spicy flavour.